-- If your airbag ever inflates.
-The airbag must be replaced.
-Do not try to remove or discard the airbag by yourself.
-This must be done by a Honda dealer. - If the SRS indicator light alerts you of a problem.
+- If your airbags ever inflate, the airbags and control unit must be replaced.
+Do not try to remove or discard the airbags by yourself.
+This must be done by a Honda dealer.

+- If the SRS indicator light alerts you of a problem.
 Have the supplemental restraint system checked as soon as possible.
-Otherwise, the airbags might not inflate when you need it. - When the car is ten years old.
-Have the dealer inspect the system.
-The production date is on the driver's door jamb for your convenience.
+Otherwise, your airbags might not inflate when you need them.

+- When the car is ten years old.

+Have the dealer inspect the

+system.
+The production date is on

+the driver's doorjamb for your

+convenience.